Cracking The Code: A Deep Dive Into The Surface Area Of A Sphere

 x² + y² = r²

-We can express y in terms of x:
+We can express y as:

 y = √(r² – x²)